-If the annual ARD is held in the fall semester, the ARD Committee must consider whether to delay the decision about ESY services until later in the school year if limited documentation is available.
-If this is the case, then another ARD must be held in the Spring to revisit the issue.
+If the annual ARD Committee meeting is held in the fall semester, the ARD Committee must consider whether to delay the decision about ESY services until later in the school year if limited documentation is available.
+If this is the case, then another ARD Committee meeting must be held in the Spring to revisit the issue.

 If the student qualifies for ESY services, ESY services should be documented in the IEP in a supplement or separate section.
-The ARD Committee must decide on the appropriate IEP goals and objectives the student will work on during the period of time that ESY services are provided.
+The ARD Committee must decide on the appropriate IEP goals and objectives the student will work on during the period of time that ESY services are provided and documented in the student's IEP.
 Goals for students recommended for ESY services will be identified from the student's current IEP.
 These goals should be identified as being critical to the student's academic, behavioral, or functional development, and that without ESY services, the student would suffer regression in that critical skill area that cannot be recouped within a reasonable period of time, not to exceed 8 weeks.